Hodako/banglapremium/PLAN.md

 ### Phase 4: Finalization & Deployment
 - Conduct thorough testing of all features.
 - Perform SEO and performance optimizations.
-- Prepare documentation for local setup and deployment.
+- Prepare final documentation for deployment.
-- Create simple batch scripts (`setup.bat`, `start.bat`) for an easy local startup process.